 (SPOT.ph) Makati has the reputation of being one of the busiest cities in the Metro.
 And if you’re someone who works and lives here, you might have realized you need a certain amount of energy to keep up with the pace of the city.
 But sometimes, you also just need a place to chill after a long day.

-We’ve rounded up a list of the 10 best cafés in Manila where you can either energize with a good cup of coffee or just sit back and relax.
+Here are the 10 best coffee shops in Makati where you can either energize with a good cup of coffee or just sit back and relax:

 Space is hard to come by in a city like Makati.
 Thankfully, Habitual Coffee offers a lot of it—making this coffee shop an ideal spot for both work meetings and after-office hangouts.
 The café also specializes in hand-brewed coffee made using an AeroPress machine.
 This technique not only brings out the coffee's flavors and tones, but it also makes for a smoother brew.